9 British TV shows that made it to America in the 1960s

 Image: CBS / ITV

 Puppet action!
 Just how popular were these marionettes?
-Amazon Prime has just launched a new Thunderbirds series, though sadly it is computer animated, not controlled by strings.
+In 2015, Amazon Prime launched a new Thunderbirds Are Go series, though sadly it was computer animated, not controlled by strings.
 The inventive creation of Gerry and Sylvia Anderson was the Voltron for 1960s kids, mixing the family dynamics of Lost in Space with the low-budget thrills of playing make-believe with dolls.
 There was some serious special effects talent at work here.
 Effects director Derek Meddings went on to work on James Bond and Superman films.
 Miniature models beat CGI every time.

 Image: ITC Entertainment